drcereceres/UpStream/src/readme.txt

 * Added Title, Assignee, Status, Milestone, Star and End Dates filters for Tasks
 * Added Title, Assignee, Severity, Status, Due Date filters for Bugs
 * Added Title, Uploader, Upload Date filters for Files
+* Added "Owner" and "Client" filter to the admin Projects list
+* Project Owners will receive comment notifications
+* Assigned users and creators now receive notifications about comments on their item

 Changed:
 * Users can now filter metaboxes/tables data using multiple filters at once